tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 Now it's time for students to integrate the front end with their contracts!

-### 6. Student Do: Integrating a Pre-Built Frontend (15 min)
+### 6. Student Do: Integrating a Pre-Built Front end (15 min)

-In this activity, students will integrate the same frontend code with their `CryptoRight` contracts, and upload a few sample copyrights using the interface.
+In this activity, students will integrate the same front-end code with their `CryptoRight` contracts, and upload a few sample copyrights using the interface.

 Send out the instructions and have TAs circulate the class.